Egon370/kep-hack/README.md

 - The fossils now finally have Rock Slide by both TM and level-up.
 Kabutops also has Absorb replaced by Leech Life.
 - Decilla now has a movepool derived from its evolution, including BoltBeam coverage.
 - Moltres now has Flamethrower; Leer was likely a typo.
 - Tradeback moves have been adjusted, giving Umbreon Charm from GSC and wiping out redundant moves (i.e. Quick Attack Dodrio).
+Additionally, any HMs learned via Tradebacks have been merged into the Pokemon's base learnset; enjoy your Flash Bulbasaur & Surf Tauros!

 Misc/Aesthetic Changes
 ====